 Brandon Thomas is Managing Partner at Blockview Partners (BVP), where he leads the Publications, Consulting, and Capital practices focused on the emerging cryptocurrency asset class.
+He is co-author of Chain Reaction: How Blockchain Will Transform the Developing World, to be published by Palgrave Macmillan.
 Brandon has been involved in the cryptocurrency space since 2014 when he first engaged on behalf of a foreign investment fund as Head of US operations.
 Since then, he has written and spoken extensively by providing his insights and perspective on blockchain technology and cryptocurrencies.

 Prior to his work with the investment fund, Brandon worked in both startup and corporate environments as he discovered his passion for working among “disruptions.”
 Brandon co-wrote the initial data strategy that revolutionized campaign politics by creating a record for every US voter (aka a “voter file”) which has been used by every Democratic presidential campaign since.
 He was employee #1 at one of the first software-as-a-services (SaaS) startups in the HR space.
 He also founded a social media development firm that later garnered 35 million users in partnership with The Washington Post and Facebook.
 From the rise of data in politics to the emergence of SaaS to the ubiquitous nature of social media, Brandon has worked to build numerous businesses to understand and exploit opportunities spurred by ever-increasing technological change.